What Difference Does It Make, Which Bins I Choose?

 IKEA SAMLA Clear Plastic Storage Bins

-PROS: They are quite affordable and good quality.
-The smaller SAMLA boxes are sturdy and you can stack them up high.
+PROS: They are quite affordable, good quality, sturdy, and you can stack them up high.
 The lids are clear so you can see the contents from above.
 The labels are marvelously easy to peel off.

 CONS: They have some interior molding that reduces the interior volume capacity.
-The lids are sold separately and are a bit brittle, so they can crack easily.
-They rest lightly on top of the box with no audible “click.”
+The lids, sold separately, rest lightly on top of the box with no audible “click.”
 So be warned: a breeze or a jostle can knock the lids off.

-The 6 gallon SAMLA bin at IKEA is about the same size as the Container Store’s Deep Sweater Box, but costs much less.
+The 6 gallon SAMLA bin at IKEA is about the same size as the Container Store’s Deep Sweater Box, but costs less.
 This size is perfect for storing books and other heavy items.
-Hanging files will also fit in this size, as long as you fill it up full.
-Further down, I’ll discuss plastic file boxes with rrrrrrridges, which is the best way to store files.
+Files will also fit in this size, as long as you fill it up full.
+Further down, I’ll discuss plastic file boxes with rrrrrrridges.
 But for an inexpensive way to store a bunch of heavy paper, the SAMLA 6-gallon box is a super bargain.

 For the widest variety of sizes and types, you can’t beat the clear plastic bins at The Container Store.
-There are small 7 1/2″ x 6 1/2″ accessory boxes that can serve as drawer dividers, all the way to 35 1/2″ long shallow underbed boxes, perfect for longer toys or pieces of holiday decor.
-And there are lots of sizes in between.
+They range in size from small 7 1/2″ x 6 1/2″ accessory boxes that can serve as drawer dividers, all the way to 35 1/2″ long shallow underbed boxes, perfect for longer toys or pieces of holiday decor.

 Container Store Clear Plastic Storage Bins